Bayesian inversion and the Tomita-Takesaki modular group: On a theorem of Bayes, Accardi, Cecchini, and Petz

 \subsection{Bayesian inverses}

-Recent work in categorical probability theory has allowed a potentially powerful and completely diagrammatic formulation of a version of Bayes' theorem involving the idea of a Bayesian inverse~\cite{Fr20,ChJa18,PaBayes}.
-See also~\cite[Section~3]{PaQPL21} for a concise review and a subtle distinction between two versions of Bayes' theorem.
-The present work only deals with the Bayesian inversion form.
-We begin with a definition followed by a partially historical account of the appearance of this concept, though under different names, in the literature on operator algebras.
+Recent work in categorical probability theory has allowed a potentially powerful and completely diagrammatic formulation of a version of Bayes' theorem involving the idea of a Bayesian inverse~\cite{DDGK16,CDDG17,ChJa18,Fr20,PaBayes,PaRuBayes,PaFu22}.
 We will use interchangeably the notation $\A\xstoch{G}\B$ for $G:\A\stoch\B$, and $\A\xrightarrow{G}\B$ for $G:\A\to\B$ (cf.\ Notation \ref{not:arrowsandsquigglyarrows}).

 \begin{definition} Let $\mathcal{B}\xstoch{F}\mathcal{A}$ be a UCP map between finite-dimensional $C^*$-algebras, let $\mathcal{A}\xstoch{\omega}\CC$ be a state, and set $\xi:=\omega\circ F$.
 A \define{Bayesian inverse} of $(F,\omega)$ is a UCP map $\mathcal{A}\xstoch{G}\mathcal{B}$ such that $\xi\big(G(A)B\big)=\omega\big(AF(B)\big)$ for all $A\in\mathcal{A}$ and $B\in\mathcal{B}$.
 The notation $\overline{F}$ will also be used to denote a Bayesian inverse of $(F,\omega)$. \end{definition}